-Kathmandu, Nepal’s capital, is a vibrant, noisy city.
-Packed full of history, palaces and temples, it is also within touching distance of Nepal’s premier attraction, the Himalaya.
-Kathmandu is home to gems such as Durbar Square (with temples dating back to the 12th century), Boudhanath Stupa (a world heritage site), the Pashupatinath Temple (the country’s most important Hindu temple, on the banks of the Bagmati river), and the Royal Palace (the site of the infamous 2001 massacre of the Royal Family by the then Crown Prince, and now converted into the Narayanhiti Palace Museum).
+Kathmandu, Nepal’s capital, is a vibrant city.
+Packed with ancient history, this city is draped in palaces and temples.
+Kathmandu is home to gems such as Durbar Square (culmination of temples dating back to the 12th century), Boudhanath Stupa (a world heritage site), the Pashupatinath Temple (the country’s most important Hindu temple, on the banks of the Bagmati river), and the Royal Palace (the site of the infamous 2001 massacre of the Royal Family by the then Crown Prince, and now converted into the Narayanhiti Palace Museum).

-Kathmandu, and most of Nepal, are now recovering from the that claimed over 9000 lives.
-For example, the first ascents of Everest since the earthquake took place on 11 May 2016 and the number of foreign tourists jumped 40% in 2016 (to just over 750,000).
+Kathmandu, and most of Nepal, is now recovering from the 2015 earthquake that claimed over 9000 lives.
+The first post-earthquake Everest ascent took place on the 11th of May 2016 and there was a 40% increase in the number of tourists in 2016 (just over 750,000).

 1. Boudhanath Stupa

 Look out for Tibetan monks, with shaven heads and maroon robes, and pilgrims spinning prayer wheels and buying yak butter and tsampa (roasted barley flour).
-Be careful to observe Tibetan custom by walking around the stupa in a clockwise direction.
-There has been a stupa on this site since Tibetan king Songsten Gampo converted to Buddhism in around 600 AD.
+Be careful to observe and pay respects to the Tibetan custom by walking around the stupa in a clockwise direction.
+There has been a stupa on this site since the then Tibetan king Songsten Gampo converted to Buddhism in around 600 AD.

-The stupa was heavily damaged in the 2015 earthquake.
-It re-opened, following extensive repairs, at a three-day purification ceremony held in November 2016. when?
-Late afternoon is the best time to visit, after tour groups have departed.
-The Losar (Tibetan New Year) celebrations are held here in February or March.
+The Stupa was heavily damaged during the 2015 earthquake.
+It re-opened, following extensive repairs, at a three-day purification ceremony held in November 2016.
+Late afternoons is the best time to visit once the tour groups have departed and the Stupa is fairly empty but beautifully lit with the traditional candles.
+The Losar (Tibetan New Year) celebrations are held here in February/March.